-So you find you’re not invited to one of your old high school friend’s bachelorette party because she tells you she can’t hang out because she’s having her bachelorette party then.
-How would that make you feel?
+What do you do when find you’re not invited to one of your old high school friend’s bachelorette party?
+She only told you because she can’t hang out while she is home because she’s having her bachelorette party.
+Is she really your friend?

 A Woman Stuck in High School?